THE LAKE ONTARIO ATLANTIC SALMON RESTORATION PROGRAM

 The government of Ontario and its conservation partners have long supported the restoration of native species and the conservation of biodiversity.
 Many years of research have shown that the restoration of Atlantic Salmon is possible.
 For these reasons, more than 40 partners are working together on this initiative to restore a self-sustaining Atlantic Salmon population to Lake Ontario and its streams.

 Fish Production & Stocking

 In order to re-establish a self-sustaining population of Atlantic Salmon in Lake Ontario and its tributaries, a large number of Atlantic Salmon must be stocked into the selected streams to form the basis of a recovering population.
-In 2006, the Ontario Ministry of Natural Resources and Forestry (MNRF) committed to doubling their production to 400,000 fry.
+In 2006, the Ontario Ministry of Northern Development, Mines, Natural Resources and Forestry (NDMNRF) committed to doubling their production to 400,000 fry.
 They also increased the number of their broodstock to make more eggs available in 2007 and beyond, and developed two additional broodstock populations of different genetic strains, for a total of three – LaHave River (Nova Scotia), Lac St. Jean (Quebec) and Sebago Lake (Maine).
 We stock spring yearlings, spring fry, and fall fingerlings from the three strains.